rabbani230/excel-superstore-dashboard/README.md

 # Superstore Sales Dashboard

 ## Overview
-An interactive dashboard analyzing Superstore sales using Excel Pivot Tables, XLOOKUP, and INDEX-MATCH.
+An interactive dashboard analyzing Superstore sales from 2014 to 2017.

 ## Key Features
 - Total sales by region and category